Dark Crystal Threat Model

 - Anonymity between custodians: For added security, it may be desirable that the peers themselves do not know who each other are, making it difficult for them to maliciously collude against the secret owner as well as providing an extra layer of protection should one of them be compromised or come under attack.

 For implementations of the scheme that do not result in access to sensitive data and/or that rely on efficient action, anonymity between custodians may on balance introduce more complexity than it rewards.
-Such applications might include threshold-based publication of GPG recovation certificates, or remote deletion of an app or data, upon the secret-owner’s arrest.
+Such applications might include threshold-based publication of GPG revocation certificates, or remote deletion of an app or data, upon the secret-owner’s arrest.
 In these situations, efficient action can be critical and anonymity between custodians can create an inappropriate impediment.

 However, for implementations of the scheme for features such as threshold-based decryption (for example, after the secret-owner’s incapacitation), due to the sensitive nature of the data involved, it may on balance prove worthwhile to protect custodians from carrying the knowledge of who one another are.

-In such cases, one possible solution would be a ‘proof-of-custody’ scheme, wherein the custodians would all hold a common piece of data, such as a unique identifer for the key they are protecting.
+In such cases, one possible solution would be a ‘proof-of-custody’ scheme, wherein the custodians would all hold a common piece of data, such as a unique identifier for the key they are protecting.
 In the case that one of them deems recovery of the secret to be necessary, they can ‘broadcast’ the hash of this piece of data by publishing it somewhere that the other custodians know to look.
 The remaining custodians each respond privately and a handshake takes place to prove genuine custody of a shard.
 The group can then proceed with the recovery process.

 In the case of this solution being applied, it may be considered necessary in some cases to ensure that the custodian initiating the process does not have first, sole or perhaps even any access to the recovered secret, to render futile a malicious initiation attack.